stellanwofiaupdates

 CUNY business journalism fellowship Deadline: May 31, 2016

-Each year, the Kurt Schork Awards in International Journalism honor freelancers and local journalists in developing and transitioning countries whose work would otherwise go unrecognized.
+Kurt Schork Awards in International Journalism honor freelancers and local journalists in developing and transitioning countries whose work would otherwise go unrecognized.
 Stories can cover conflict, human rights, cross-border issues and similar hot-button issues.
 Each winner receives a US$5,000 prize at a ceremony in London.
-For more information, click stellanwofiaupdates
+For more information, click

 Main image CC-licensed by Flickr via sigmama.